microsoft/AICentral/src/AICentral/readme.md

 - Put a local Asp.Net core rate-limiting policy over the endpoint
 - Add logging to Azure monitor
     - Logs quota, client caller information, and in this case the Prompt but not the response.
+- Publish the client-name as a tag in Open Telemetry

 ```json
 {